 Which Disney cruise ship is the biggest?

-With the introduction of its Triton Class, Disney has built its largest cruise ship to date.
-Disney Wish accommodates up to 4,000 passengers, like its Dream-class sisters.
-However, it is a bit roomier at 144,000 gross registered tons (GRT).
+With the introduction of its Triton Class, Disney has built its largest cruise ships to date.
+Disney Wish and Disney Treasure both accommodate up to 4,000 passengers at maximum capacity, like their Dream-class sisters.
+However, they are a bit roomier at 144,000 gross registered tons (GRT).

-However, when Global Dream debuts in 2025 in Singapore, it will weigh in at an estimated 208,000 GRT.
-When it comes to Disney cruise ships by size, this is nearly double the size of any current Disney ship.
+When Disney Adventure debuts in late 2025 in Singapore, it will come in at around 208,000 GRT.
+When it comes to Disney cruise ships by size, this is over 60,000 GRT larger than any current Disney ship.

 What Disney cruise ship is the newest?